iioinc/iioScript/README.md

 ### Ranges

-Ranges are defined with two values seperated by a 'to' keyword:
+Ranges are defined with two values seperated by a `to` keyword.
 ```
 0 to 100
 ```

-Ranges can be used in loop definitions or random function calls.
+Ranges can be used in loop definitions or `random` function calls.

 ### Shapes

-shapes are created with the 'new' or 'add' keyword followed by a set of properties and the 'end' keyword
+Shapes are created within the `new` or `add` core function calls.
+A set of unordered properties can be passed in the function block.
 ```
 var myShape = new
   type circle